 Building on work completed in Capstone I, cadets undertake a program of reading and research for an honors thesis in the major.
-Prerequisite(s): ERH 381, a 3.2 average in the major; and approval by the department head.
+Prerequisite(s): A 3.5 average in the major and approval of the department head.

 ERH 496 - Honors Thesis II